NaviNet-OSS/MSSQL-DbBot/README.md

 License
 -------
-MSSQL-DbBot is released under the [Apache License, Version 2.0](http://www.tldrlegal.com/license/apache-license-2.0).
+MSSQL-DbBot is released under the [MIT License](http://www.tldrlegal.com/license/mit-license).

 See LICENSE.TXT for details.